← Back to 史記

 使

-In the eighth year, he made Crown Prince Yu a hostage in Qin.
+In the eighth year, he sent Crown Prince Yu as a hostage to Qin.
 Initially, when Duke Hui fled in Liang, Liang Bo married his daughter to him.
 She gave birth to a male and a female.
-Liang Bo divined it.
-The male would be a minister to others, the female a concubine to others.
-Therefore he named the male Yu and the female Concubine.
+Liang Bo divined about them: the boy would become another man's minister, and the girl another man's concubine.
+Therefore, he named the boy Yu and the girl Qie.

 46